locka99/cpp-to-rust-book/features_of_rust/references_and_borrowing.md

 }
 ```

-The Rust compiler will throw an error if variables are uninitialised at any point.
+The Rust compiler will throw an error, not a warning, if variables are uninitialised.
 It will also warn you if you declare a variable and end up not using it.

 ## References and Borrowing